elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 excerpt: Highlight of Elixir design goals.
 ---

 During the last year, we have spoken at many conferences spreading the word about Elixir.
-We [usually started with introducing the Erlang VM](http://vimeo.com/53221562), then went on to talk about Elixir goals, saving some time at the end to do a live demo, showing some goodies like exchange information in between remote nodes and even hot code swapping.
+We [usually started with introducing the Erlang VM](http://vimeo.com/53221562), then went on to talk about Elixir goals, saving some time at the end to do a live demo, showing some goodies like exchanging information between remote nodes and even hot code swapping.

 This post is a summary of those talks, focusing on the language goals: compatibility, productivity and extensibility.